 In this course, students will apply fundamental culinary techniques, such as knife handling skills and the recognition, selection and proper use of tools and equipment.
-An emphasis will be placed on mise en place, the management of time, ingredients and equipment.
+An emphasis will be placed on the management of time, ingredients, and equipment.
 Students will apply standard recipe conversions using proper scaling and measurement techniques.
 Students will apply cooking methods, ingredient selection and nutritional information in the context of selected food dishes.
-Throughout the course, basic food safety and sanitation techniques will be emphasized Industry-recognized credentials may be offered with this course.
+Throughout the course, basic food safety and sanitation techniques will be emphasized.
+Industry-recognized credentials (ServSafe) will be offered with this course.
+Industry-recognized credentials will be embedded in this course.
 Fee: \$35.00 (food ingredients)